UWB-ACM/CTCI/2021-01-Winter/3_graph_traversal/README.md

 #### Scenario

-Recursively check to see if the roots of a given binary tree are the same or not.
+Given the roots of two binary trees p and q, write a function to check if they are the same or not.

+Two binary trees are considered the same if they are structurally identical, and the nodes have the same value.

 #### Example Input

         1               1
        / \             / \
       2   3           2   3